 Lymph nodes will be checked for pain or swelling, and we will also examine the abdomen to ensure the intestines, kidneys, bladder, spleen, liver and stomach all feel normal, and that your pet is not exhibiting any signs of discomfort.

 At the end of your pet's routine wellness exam, your vet will take the time to discuss any concerns they may have about your pet's overall health and talk to you about your dog or cat's nutritional requirements.

 Checkups for Puppies & Kittens

-Kittens and puppies require proper medical attention throughout their first few weeks of life in order to get off to healthy start.
+Kittens and puppies require proper medical attention throughout their first few weeks of life in order to get off to a healthy start.

-We will provide your new family member with all the appropriate immunizations, deworming medication and a comprehensive physical examination.
+We will provide your new family member with all the appropriate immunizations, deworming medication and a comprehensive pet wellness examination.
 We will also test them for intestinal parasites.
 We will provide you with a package of information and samples of products to help you provide the best care possible for your new pet.